pourmand1376/hugopapermod_english/content/posts/2023/ML-Blogs-and-Resources.md

 ---
 title: Machine Learning Blogs and Resources
 date: 2023-05-18T00:00:00.000+03:30
-description: Here is a list of blogs and websites which I've found and used in the AI field.
+description: Here is a curated list of blogs and websites which I've found and used in the AI field.
 tags: ["AI", "Blogs", "Resources"]
 ---